The Curved Space is The Electrified Flat Space: Curved Space

-Let's consider another interesting investigation concerning the perturbations propagating on a dyonic string in the supergravity background of an orthogonal 5-brane in the context of dyonic stings growing into D5-branes.
-The study is focused on overall transverse perturbations, $\delta\phi^i =^if(\tau,\sigma)I$.
-Where $i=6,7,8,9$ and $I$ is $N\times N$ identity matrix.
+In our work we treat $E$ as a variable to discuss its influence on the perturbations.
+We investigate the perturbations in the supergravity background of an orthogonal 5-brane in the context of dyonic stings growing into D5-branes.
+The study is focused on overall transverse perturbations in the {\bf zero mode}; $\delta\phi^i =f^i (\tau,\sigma)I$, $i=6,7,8,9$ and $I$ is $N\times N$ identity matrix.